-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-FORUM ENERGY TECHNOLOGIES, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+Filed l y the Registrant Filed l y a Party other than the Registrant 0 Check the appropriate box: 0 Preliminary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \checkmark Definitive Proxy Statement 0 Definitive Additional Materials pefinitive Additional Materials 0 Soliciting Material under Exchange Act Rule 14a-12 FORUM ENERGY TECHNOLOGIES, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Paym ent of Filing Fee (Check the appropr iate box): \checkmark No fee required.
+0 Fee computed on table below per E Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: 0 Fee paid previously with preliminary materials. o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offse paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-(3) Filing Party:

-(4) Date Filed:
+PROXY STATEMENT AND NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+LETTER FROM THE CHAIRMAN & CEO TO OUR STOCKHOLDERS

-April 2, 2015
+April 3, 2017

-To Our Stockholders:
+Dear Fellow Stockholders:

-On behalf of your board of directors and management, we are pleased to invite you to attend the annual meeting of stockholders of Forum Energy Technologies, Inc., which will be held at 8:00 a.m., Central Daylight Time, on May 15, 2015, at our offices at 920 Memorial City Way, Suite 1000, Houston, Texas 77024.
+On behalf of your board of directors and management, we are pleased to invite you to attend the annual meeting of stockholders of Forum Energy Technologies, Inc. (the "Company" or "Forum"), which will be held at 8:00 a.m., Central Daylight Time, on May 16, 2017, at our offices at 920 Memorial City Way, Suite 1000, Houston, Texas 77024.